 - Performing multiple copy operations simultaneously

-A: DynamoDB will be appropriate for collecting eCommerce data as it will be an unstructured form of data.
-Real-Time analysis of the collected eCommerce data can be carried out using Amazon Redshift.
+DynamoDB is an appropriate choice for collecting eCommerce data as it is an unstructured form of data.
+Real-time analysis of the collected eCommerce data can be carried out using Amazon Redshift.

 The Amazon RDS retains the user-created DB snapshot alongside other manually-created DB snapshots once the instance is deleted.
 All automated backups are deleted along with the instance.

-Q: How will you load data to Amazon Redshift from different data sources such as Amazon EC2, DynamoDB, and Amazon RDS?
+41. How will you load data to Amazon Redshift from different data sources, such as Amazon EC2, DynamoDB, and Amazon RDS?

-- Using the AWS Data Pipeline – Offers high performance, fault tolerant, and reliable way of loading data from a range of AWS data sources.
-It allows specifying the data source, required data transformations, and then executing a pre-written import script for loading data
+- Using the AWS Data Pipeline: Offers high performance, fault-tolerance, and a reliable way of loading data from a range of AWS data sources.
+It allows specifying the data source, data transformations, and then executing a pre-written import script for loading data

-The ability of a system to handle an increase in the workload by simply adding hardware resources when the demand rises and also rolling back the scaled resources when there is no longer a need for the same is known as elasticity.
+The ability of a system to handle an increase in the workload by simply adding hardware resources when demand rises, and rolling back scaled resources when there’s no demand, is known as elasticity.

-A: Connection draining is responsible for re-routing the traffic from instances that are either to be updated or fails during a health check to other, available instances.
+Connection draining is responsible for re-routing the traffic from instances to other, available instances.
+This happens for instances that are either due to be updated or those that have failed a health check.
 It is an ELB service that continuously monitors the health of instances.

-Q: Suppose a user has set up an Auto Scaling group but due to some reason the group fails to launch a single instance for over 24 hours.
-In this condition, what will happen to Auto Scaling?
+44. Suppose a user has set up an Auto Scaling group but the group fails to launch a single instance for over 24 hours.
+In this scenario, what happens to Auto-scaling?

-A: In such a case, the Auto Scaling will suspend the scaling process.
-The Auto Scaling feature allows suspending and resuming one or many Auto Scaling processes belonging to the Auto Scaling group.
+In such a case, Auto-scaling will suspend the scaling process.
+The Auto-scaling feature allows suspending and resuming one or many processes belonging to the Auto-scaling group.

-The Auto Scaling feature is immensely useful when a web application needs to be investigated for a configuration or some other issue.
+The feature is extremely useful when a web application needs to be investigated for a configuration or some other issue.

 - Get a list of DNS record data for the domain name.
 It is typically available in the form of a zone file that can be gained from the extant DNS provider.